Demand Based Pricing for Tours: A 2026 Operator Guide

 The operators with the calmest seasons usually aren't lucky.
 They've built a business that captures demand earlier, then turns that demand into structured commitments.
 That changes the conversation internally.
 Instead of asking whether a trip will fill, the team focuses on delivering the trip cleanly.

 Travelers are already moving in that direction.
-International vacation planning is up 11% and domestic vacation planning is up 9% from 2022 levels, which points to stronger willingness to commit earlier according to GWI travel planning trends.
+International vacation planning is up 11% and domestic vacation planning is up 9% from 2022 levels, a sign of stronger willingness to commit earlier, according to GWI's travel planning trends.
 Operators who still organize their business around late demand are missing customers who have already shifted their behavior.

 The biggest cost of late booking isn't stress.
 It's bad decision-making under time pressure.